 Once you have added the image or GIF, it's time to add an alt text which explains what's in the video so that the email still makes sense if the thumbnail doesn't load.

-Now, most email software will have an area where you can link the image to an URL as shown in the image above.
-You can utilize it and link it to your video so that even if the reader just clicks on the image, they are still taken to the video's landing page.
+Now, most email software will have an area where you can link the image to a URL, as shown in the image above.
+You can utilize it and link it to your video so that even if the reader clicks on the image, they are still taken to the video's landing page.

-Using videos in your email marketing can either be beneficial or harmful to your results based on how you add and send them.
-So unless you want to take such a risk, it's best to stick to using images and GIFs in your email.
+Depending on how you add and send videos, using them in your email marketing can either benefit or harm your results.
+So, unless you want to take such a risk, it's best to stick to using images and GIFs in your email.

-But if most of your subscribers use Apple Mail or other email clients who support video, you can use videos as a part of your email campaigns.
-If you do decide to use video in the email, then be mindful and follow the steps mentioned above to add videos to your campaign the right way.
+But if most of your subscribers use Apple Mail or other email clients that support video, you can use videos as a part of your email campaigns.
+If you decide to use video in the email, then be mindful and follow the steps mentioned above to add videos to your campaign correctly.